quinn-p-mchugh/year-calendar/README.md

 ## 🔮 Features
 - "Year at a glance" - easily keep track of and visualize important events, trips, and more throughout your entire year, without the clutter of your day-to-day calendar events.
 - One-way sync spreadsheet entries to your preferred Google Calendar.
-- Create multiple calendar events per day.
+- Create and sync multiple events per day.
 - Dynamic weekend highlighting based on year.

 ## 📝 [Docs](https://www.quinnmchugh.net/projects/year-spread)